Originally published December 1, 2020.

-There are certain situations, however, where both parties may be found partially responsible for the accident.
-In Indiana, state law dictates that, while you can recover damages against any other at-fault party, your damages will be reduced by a percentage that corresponds to your share of liability.
+There are certain situations where both parties may be found partially responsible for the accident.
+In Indiana, state law dictates that, while you can recover damages against any other at-fault party, your damages will be reduced by a percentage that equals your share of liability.

 Like car accident laws, car insurance requirements vary from state to state.
 In Indiana, every motorist must carry the following:

 - Bodily injury liability: Minimum of $25,000 per person and $50,000 per accident